-- 1. Regular full-time employees begin to accrue vacation hours upon completion of thirty (30) days of employment. - 2.
-Vacation will be accrued biweekly at the rate of 3.08 hours, not to exceed eighty (80) hours per fiscal year.
-Refer to Leave Accrual table (Appendix E). - Vacation accrual of Civil Service employees shall be in accordance with the provisions of the Texas Local Government Code Chapter 143, Local Civil Service Rules and departmental policies. - 4.
+- 1. Regular full-time employees begin to accrue vacation hours upon completion of thirty (30) days of employment. - Employees with 0-5 years of service will accrue vacation biweekly at the rate of 3.08 hours, not to exceed eighty (80) hours per fiscal year.
+Employees with 6+ years of service will accrue vacation biweekly at the rate of 4.62 hours, not to exceed one-hundred twenty (120) hours per fiscal year.
+Refer to Leave Accrual table (Appendix E). - 3.
+Vacation accrual of Civil Service employees shall be in accordance with the provisions of the Texas Local Government Code Chapter 143, Local Civil Service Rules and departmental policies. - 4.
 Vacation leave accrued prior to 10/01/2012, will be available to the employee and may be used as per this policy.